-The affirmative vote of a majority of all the votes cast at the 2023 Annual Meeting at which a quorum is present is required for approval of the amendments to our 2009 LTIP.
+The affirmative vote of a majority of all the votes cast at the 2024 Annual Meeting at which a quorum is present is required for approval of the amendments to our 2009 LTIP.
 For purposes of the vote on this proposal, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.

-The Board recommends you vote FOR Proposal 3, approval of amendments to the amended and restated 2009 LTIP
+The Board unanimously recommends you vote FOR Proposal 3, approval of amendments to the amended and restated 2009 LTIP

-Disclosure of Equity Compensation Plan Information
+Disclosure of Equity Compensation Plan Information(1)

-(a) Number of securities to be issued upon exercise of outstanding options, warrants and rights

-(b) Weighted-average exercise price of outstanding options, warrants and rights

-(c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))

-Equity compensation plans approved by security holders
+(c) Number of securities (a) (b) remaining available for Number of securities to Weighted-average future issuance under be issued upon exercise exercise price of equity compensation plans of outstanding options, outstanding options, (excluding securities Plans Category warrants and rights warrants and rights reflected in column (a)) Equity compensation plans approved by security holders 870,617 (2) N/A 433,481(3)

-Plans Category

-N/A

-- (1) The data in this table is as of December 31, 2022.
-Amounts shown are adjusted to give effect to the Reverse Stock Split described on p.
-28 that was completed immediately prior to the effective time of the Merger, in which each issued and outstanding share of iStar common stock was combined into 0.16 shares of the Company's common stock (previously known as iStar common stock).
-The amount shown in column (a) includes 101,638 unvested restricted stock units which may vest in the future based on the employees' continued service to the Company (see Note 14 of our consolidated financial statements in iStar's 2022 10-K Report for further details of the Company's restricted stock grants).
+- (1) The data in this table is as of December 31, 2023.
+Amounts shown are adjusted to give effect to the Reverse Stock Split that was completed immediately prior to the effective time of the Merger, in which each issued and outstanding share of iStar common stock was reverse-split into 0.16 shares of the Company's common stock (previously known as iStar common stock). - (2) Represents restricted stock units and common stock equivalents under the 2009 LTIP.
+The amount shown in column (a) includes 839,736 unvested restricted stock units which may vest in the future based on the employees' continued service to the Company (see Note 12 of our consolidated financial statements in Safehold's 2023 10-K Report for further details of the Company's restricted stock grants).
 All of the unvested restricted stock units included in column (a) are required to be settled on a net, after-tax basis (after deducting shares for minimum required statutory withholdings); therefore, the actual number of shares issued will be less than the gross amount of the awards.
-The amount shown in column (a) also includes a combined total of 26,246 common stock equivalents and restricted shares of common stock granted to our non-employee directors in consideration of their service to the Company as directors.
+The amount shown in column (a) also includes a combined total of 30,881 common stock equivalents granted to our non-employee directors in consideration of their service to the Company as directors.
 Common stock equivalents represent rights to receive shares of common stock at the date the common stock equivalents are settled.
-Common stock equivalents have dividend equivalent rights beginning on the date of grant. - (2) The amount shown in column (a) does not include an amount of shares, which was not determinable as of December 31, 2022, subject to potential issuance upon the satisfaction of performance and vesting conditions of awards made under the Company's Performance Incentive Plan ("iPIP") approved by stockholders.
-In no event may the number of shares issued exceed the amount available in column (c) unless shareholders authorize additional shares (see Note 14 of our consolidated financial statements in iStar's 2022 10-K Report for further details). - The amount in column (c) represents the number of shares available for issuance under the 2009 LTIP (see Note 14 of our consolidated financial statements in iStar's 2022 10-K Report for further details). - (4) As noted above, the data in this table is as of December 31, 2022.
-After giving effect to the Reverse Stock Split and awards granted and shares issued under the 2009 LTIP since December 31, 2022 pursuant to compensation actions approved by the Compensation Committee in connection with the Merger and related transactions (as described under "Compensation Discussion and Analysis - Merger Related Compensation Actions" herein), as of April 20, 2023, the number of securities to be issued upon exercise of outstanding options, warrants and rights, as reported in column (a) is equal to 167,512, and the number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)), as reported in column (c) is 267,094.
+Common stock equivalents have dividend equivalent rights beginning on the date of grant.

+(3) The amount in column (c) represents the number of shares available for issuance under the 2009 LTIP.

-Proposal 4 - Advisory Resolution to Approve Executive Compensation (Sayon-Pay)
+Proposal 4-Advisory Resolution to Approve Named Executive Officer Compensation (Say-on-Pay)

 We are asking stockholders to approve, on an advisory basis, the Company's executive compensation as reported in this proxy statement (Say-on-Pay).
 Although this advisory vote is non-binding on the Company, the Board and the Compensation Committee will review and consider the voting results when making future decisions regarding our executive compensation program.
-We have determined to hold a Say-on-Pay advisory vote every year.
-Unless the Board or the Compensation Committee modifies the determination on the frequency of future Say-on-Pay advisory votes, the next Say-on-Pay advisory vote will be held at our 2024 annual meeting of stockholders.
+At our 2023 annual meeting of stockholders, our stockholders recommended, and our Board determined to hold a Say-on-Pay advisory vote every year.
+Unless the Board or the Compensation Committee modifies the determination on the frequency of future Say-on-Pay advisory votes, the next Say-on-Pay advisory vote will be held at our 2025 annual meeting of stockholders.